Poorva001/PoorvaBookShop/PoorvaBookShop/README.txt

 Added both the parital view namely _CreateAndBackToButton and _EditAndBackToButton in Views>Shared folder of main project.
 1847
 Added the Delete function from the slides and run it successfully

+2023-11-20
+2303
+Created CoverType.cs in Model's project with ID and name